ddigulescu/bi-appsrvr/README.md

 ## Usage

 To use the bi-appsrvr, install it as a project dependency, just like Express.
 Express itself is not required as your project's dependency.
-To bootstrap your own project e.g. use:
+To bootstrap your own project use e.g.:

     mkdir your_project_folder
     cd your_project_folder
     npm init
     npm install --save bi-appsrvr

+npm's `--save` argument automatically adds the bi-appsrvr dependency to your package.json.

-Then create your main server script, require the bi-appsrvr module, get a server instance, configure it, add your own routes and then start the server, e.g.
+Then create your main server script, e.g.:

     var biappsrvr = require('bi-appsrvr');
     var server = biappsrvr.Server();